Zeenea-cs/api-scripts-examples/README.md

 user.py
 -------

-This is a command line tool.
+This is a command line tool to create, modify or delete users.

 ### Configuration